-- A represents address location latened by the devices when transaction was initiated.
-A + 1, A + 2, and A + 3 represents the address sequence in the burst. "t" represents the cycle at which a read/write operation is started. t+ 1, t+ 2, and t+ 3 are the first, second and third clock cycles respectively succeeding the "t" clock cycle.
+- A represents address location lateried by the devices when transaction was initiated.
+A + 1, A + 2, and A + 3 represents the address sequence in the burst. "t" represents the cycle at which a read/write operation is started. t + 1, t + 2, and t + 3 are the first, second and third clock cycles respectively succeeding the "t" clock cycle.
 Data inputs are registered at K and K rising edges.
-Data outputs are delivered on K and K rising edges also.
+Data outputs are delivered on K and K rising edges as well.
 It is recommended that K = K = HIGH when clock is stopped.
 This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
 If this signal was LOW to initiate the previous cycle, this signal becomes a "Don't Care" for this operation.
 This signal was HIGH on previous K clock rise.
 Initiating consecutive read or write operations on consecutive K clock rises is not permitted.
 The device ignores the second read or write request. - 11.
-Is based on a write cycle was initiated per the The write cycle description table for CY7C1561V18 and CY7C1563V18 follows.
-[3, 11] table. \( \overline{NWS}\0, \overline{NWS}\1, \overline{BWS}\2, \) and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+Is based on a write cycle that was initiated in accordance with Table 4.
+NWS0, NWS1, BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.

-The write cycle description table for CY7C1576V18 follows. $^{[3,\ 11]}$
+The write cycle description table for CY7C11761KV18 follows.
+[3, 11]

+Table 5.
 Write Cycle Descriptions

-BWS 0 K K L L-H ı During the Data portion of a write sequence, the single byte (D [8:0] ) is written into the device.
-L 1 L-H During the Data portion of a write sequence, the single byte (D [8:0] ) is written into the device. Н L-H - No data is written into the device during this portion of a write operation. Н ı L-H No data is written into the device during this portion of a write operation.
+BWS 0 K K Comments L L-H - During the data portion of a write sequence, the single byte (D [8:0] ) is written into the device.
+L 1 L-H During the data portion of a write sequence, the single byte (D [8:0] ) is written into the device. Н L-H - No data is written into the device during this portion of a write operation. Н L-H No data is written into the device during this portion of a write operation.

-The write cycle description table for CY7C1565V18 follows. $^{[3,\ 11]}$
+The write cycle description table for CY7C11651KV18 follows.
+[3, 11]

+Table 6.
 Write Cycle Descriptions